Benefits of prenatal yoga for pregnant women

 Photo by Anastasiia Chepinska

-Because pregnant people have a foetus growing inside them, they need an efficient blood flow to enable the foetus to get all the nutrients and right amount of oxygen it needs to grow and develop normally.
-Yoga involves stretching and other movements that can improve blood flow to and fro the heart.
+Because pregnant people have a fetus growing inside them, they need an efficient blood flow to enable the fetus to get all the nutrients and the right amount of oxygen it needs to grow and develop normally.
+Yoga involves stretching and other movements that can improve blood flow to and from the heart.

 Fluctuations in hormones during pregnancy can also cause mood changes.
 Also, some people tend to show depressive symptoms during pregnancy.
 One benefit of prenatal yoga is that it can help improve mood and reduce symptoms of depression during pregnancy.

-Doing yoga helps build strength and flexibility of the joints, which is helpful during labour.
-Yoga relaxes you and puts you in a positive frame of mind before labour.
+Doing yoga helps build strength and flexibility in the joints, which is helpful during labor.
+Yoga relaxes you and puts you in a positive frame of mind before labor.

-Prenatal yoga also helps build coping capabilities and confidence needed to face childbirth.
+Prenatal yoga also helps build the coping capabilities and confidence needed to face childbirth.
 This is one of the amazing benefits of prenatal yoga.
-Also, the deep breathing exercises and meditation sessions may help reduce anxiety and pain experienced during labour.
+Also, deep breathing exercises and meditation sessions may help reduce the anxiety and pain experienced during labor.

 Pregnancy changes a person’s body in so many ways within a short period.
-This is where prenatal yoga comes into the picture.
+This is where prenatal yoga comes in.

 Prenatal yoga can support the changes going on in a pregnant person's body, enabling the body to adjust to the changes.
 By strengthening your body and stretching your muscles, you are easing your body’s process of supporting a fast protruding tummy.

-When you attend a prenatal yoga class for the first time, expect to see other pregnant people in the class.
+When you attend a prenatal yoga class for the first time, you will most likely see other pregnant people in the class.
 That will be a great avenue to connect with other expectant mothers and share your pregnancy experiences or journey with them.

 If you are wondering about the benefits of prenatal yoga, think of the new friends you will make when you attend a yoga class and how these friends can help shape your pregnancy journey.

 Properly toned muscles are neither too tight nor too lax.
-They can also help minimise the pain of pregnancy.
-One benefit of prenatal yoga is that it can help tone important muscle groups that play a role in pregnancy and childbirth, such as the hip, pelvic floor muscles and abdominal core muscles.
+They can also help minimize the pain of pregnancy.
+One benefit of prenatal yoga is that it can help tone important muscle groups that play a role in pregnancy and childbirth, such as the hip, pelvic floor muscles, and abdominal core muscles.

 You may want to try gentle backbends and lunges to tone up those muscles.